 The 68 GPU servers, which corresponds aproximatively to a 50,000 OctaneBench score, represent about 1 million GPU cores available 24/7 for customers.
 Indeed, just like for the CPU rendering service, the GPU rendering service is fully dematerialised and enables customers to send their files directly in the cloud whenever they need and from wherever they are.
 This is the reason why most of the company’s customers are not-French (75%, mostly in the USA and Europe).
 This acquisition ranks Ranch Computing as the leader of GPU rendering services in Europe.

 Ranch Computing was founded in 2006 by Julien de Souza and Frédéric Louguet.
 The concept was quite innovative at the time because there were really few commercial renderfarms on the market and none of them was fully automated.
 Rendering needs were not the same as nowadays, but proportionally, the computing power neither.
 The first version of the RANCH was only composed of Core 2 Quad/Extreme servers which included 4 cores of 4 GB RAM…

 As for now, Ranch Computing is composed of:

-Julien de Souza (on the left side of the picture) has now been working for 30 years in the computing field.
+Julien de Souza has now been working for many years in the computing field.
 Prior to co-founding Ranch Computing, he accompanied several customers (such as the designer Philippe Starck) by selecting and installing appropriate computer solutions fitting to their needs.
 He is now the Managing Director of Ranch Computing.

-Frédéric Louguet (on the right side of the picture) has been a journalist for 20 years in the computing field.
+Frédéric Louguet has been a journalist for 20 years in the computing field.
 He is also the developer of Chess Wizard, a software that won three times the French contest of the best chess programs but also wrote various articles and books about computer generated images.
 After co-founding Ranch Computing in 2006 and designed the automated manager of the renderfarm, he is now the Chief technology Officer.